Perturbation theory for the $\Phi^4_3$ measure, revisited with Hopf algebras: Set-up

 for the counterterms.
 The graphical notation emphasizes how these expressions are a consequence of Wick calculus, which states in particular that the expectation of a product of Wick powers can be written as a sum over all pairings of their \lq\lq legs\rq\rq, also called contractions, see for instance~\cite{Peccati_Taqqu_book} as well as Example~\ref{ex:PT} below.

-There are two different questions that one may want to address: \begin{enumerate} \item Show that the partition function (or its logarithm) admits an asymptotic expansion in powers of $\eps$, with coefficients that converge to finite limits as $N\to\infty$.
+There are two different questions that one may want to address: \begin{enumerate} \item Show that the partition function (or its logarithm) admits a perturbative expansion in powers of $\eps$ with coefficients that converge to finite limits as $N \to \infty$.

-\item Analyse the Borel summability of the asymptotic series.
-Indeed, it is known that the asymptotic expansion of the partition function will remain divergent, even after removing all divergences in terms of $N$.
-Nonetheless, Borel summation allows to recover information on the partition function from its Borel transform. \end{enumerate} We will address the first question in Section~\ref{sec:expansion}, and the second one in Section~\ref{sec:Borel}.
+\item Analyse the Borel summability of the perturbative series.
+Indeed, it is known that the perturbative expansion of the partition function will remain divergent, even after removing all divergences in terms of $N$.
+Nonetheless, Borel summation allows to recover information on the partition function from its Borel transform. \end{enumerate} We present a complete answer to the first question in Section~\ref{sec:expansion}.
+We address the second question in Section~\ref{sec:Borel} and present some new ideas that help simplify some aspects in the proof of Borel resummability.